f5alliances/f5_provisioner/provisioner/README.md

 - [More info on what is happening](#more-info-on-what-is-happening)

 # PREREQUISITES
+This provisioner is run using Ansible on AWS.
+To run the provisioner you will need the following:
-- Ansible Engine v2.8.0 or higher.
+- Server from where the provisioner will be executed installed with Ansible Engine v2.8.0 or higher.
+Let's give the server a name which we will refer in the rest of the document (ansible_server_provisioner)
 - An account on [AWS](https://aws.amazon.com/)

 # BUILD LAB

 ## One Time Setup

+Following needs to be installed on the ansible_server_provioner

 ### Install Ansible
 1. Install Python